The Site Creation add-on for Restrict Content Pro allows you to offer WordPress sites to your customers, using the power of WordPress multisite.

 After supplying the required information, the member will see a preview of their site URL.
 See the example image below.

-Once registration is successfully completed, the member's site will be created and they will now have administrator access to their new subsite, and only their subsite.
+Once registration is successfully completed, the customer's site will be created and they will now have administrator access to their new subsite, and only their subsite.

 What happens when a membership expires?

-When a member's subscription expires, the site associated with that account is marked for deletion in the WordPress multisite network dashboard.
+When a customer's membership expires, the site associated with that account is marked for deletion in the WordPress multisite network dashboard.
 The site and all of its content will be inaccessible and unavailable for viewing.

-When the member renews the subscription, the site will be made active again and all of its content will be available.
+When the customer renews the membership, the site will be made active again and all of its content will be available.

 Controlling plugins on a per-site basis